wnm3/webrtcsvr/README.md

 By running the command: `python webrtcsvr.py`, you start the server.

-Next, open the URL `http://localhost:8910` in a WebRTC-enabled browser (I've been using the latest version of Chrome).
+Next, open the URL `http://localhost:8910` in a WebRTC-enabled browser (I've been using the latest version of Chrome, but experience the same in the latest versions of Firefox and Safari).
 This forms a connection to the webrtcsvr and playback should begin soon.
 The webrtc_output_audio.wav was created by using the `chrome:webrtc-internals` / Create diagnostic audio recordings / Enable diagnostic audio recordings checkbox.
 It shows the choppy-sounding output.